 5.0 Units.
 3 lecture and 6 lab hrs/wk.
-Prerequisite: BIOL 110 and 110L, and Math 103 or 103AB or 103XY or satisfactory score on Math Assessment Test.
+Prerequisites: BIOL 110 and 110L, and Math 103 or 103AB or 103XY or satisfactory score on Math Assessment Test.
 Advisory: CHEM 131.

 This is the second in a three-semester sequence that is the equivalent of the majors' biology sequences at other colleges and universities.
-This semester covers basic topics in general ecology as well as funda-
+This semester covers basic topics in general ecology as well as fundamentals of anatomy, physiology, classification, evolution and ecology of the major groups of algae, plants and fungi.
+(CSU/UC) AA/AS Area A, CSU Area B-2 and B-3, IGETC Area 5B and 5C